Mayank2177/convolutional_neural_network/README.md

 This project aims to make it easy for users to classify and organize their image collections.
 Contributions and feedback are welcome!

-Feel free to adapt this based on the specifics of your project.
+Feel free to adapt this based on the specifics of the project.